Maitrog/volume-equalizer-extensions/README.md

 - Easy graphic equalizer.
 - User friendly interface.
 - Works with any audio on any website.
+- Multiple configs for multiple tabs
+- Spectrum visualization (experimental)
+- Import/export presets
+- Selection of the number of bands
+- Dark and light themes

 ## Installation
 ### Chrome Extentions